Rescue and Recovery of Configuration File

 The request system zeroize command is a standard Junos OS operational mode command that removes all configuration information and resets all key values.
 The operation unlinks all user-created data files, including customized configuration and log files, from their directories.
-The switch then reboots and reverts to the factory-default configuration.
+The device then reboots and reverts to the factory-default configuration.

 To completely erase user-created data so that it is unrecoverable, use the request system zeroize media command.

 Before issuing request system zeroize, use the request system snapshot command to back up the files currently used to run the device to a secondary device.

 To revert to the factory-default configuration by using the request system zeroize command:

 warning: System will be rebooted and may not boot without configuration

 Erase all data, including configuration and log files? [yes,no] (yes)

 - Type yes to remove configuration and log files and revert to the factory default configuration.